anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 # About

-This module covers basics of running Serverless Spark on GCP from the BigQuery UI.
+This module covers basics of running Serverless Spark on GCP from the BigQuery UI, with a very basic example.

 ## 1. Variables